 This is an A-C technique

 Current Attenuation can be performed with various electromagnetic tools including the Pipeline Current Mapper and Precision Pipe Locator for AC attenuation and the Stray Current Mapper for DC attenuation.
-The pipe is located and the depth of cover is determined while simultaneously obtaining current measurement and current direction.
-All the data is captured and stored into a portable submeter GPS instrument for later download into a computer for data compilation and interpretation.
+The pipe is located and the depth of cover is determined while simultaneously obtaining the current measurement and current direction.
+All the data is captured and stored in a portable submeter GPS instrument for later download into a computer for data compilation and interpretation.